Go Tankless – Fresh water AND lower CO2 emissions

 One Last Calculation…

 Volvo is known for its well-manufactured, reliable machines.
-A bit like another Swedish-born brand we know… Based on figures for the Volvo V60 Estate, one vehicle releases 157g of CO2 every kilometer it travels.
+A bit like another Swedish-born brand we know… Based on figures for the Volvo V60 Estate, one vehicle releases 157g of CO2 every kilometre it travels.

 Based on that, the Volvo would need to drive 1662km to emit the same amount of CO2 as Starbucks each hour.
 So, over the course of the year that those Starbucks brewers are keeping their tanks idle, the Volvo would need to drive 13,952,390km to keep up with their emissions.
 Struggling to visualize what that would look like?
 That’s 218 laps around the equator or 4982 road trips from the USA’s east coast to the west coast.

-And, if you are the CEO of Starbucks, no hard feelings, give us a call, and let’s talk about future-proofing.
+And, if you are the CEO of Starbucks, no hard feelings.
+Give us a call, and let’s talk about future-proofing.